DocAMR: Multi-Sentence AMR Representation and Evaluation: Acknowledgment

-JF was supported by the NSF National AI Institute for Student-AI Teaming (iSAT) under grant DRL 2019805.
+Jeffrey Flanigan was supported by the NSF National AI Institute for Student-AI Teaming (iSAT) under grant DRL 2019805.
 The opinions expressed are those of the authors and do not represent views of the NSF.